nick-nack-attack/flee-to-a-charity/README.md

 ![Untapped Potential](images/graph!.jpg)

 I thought about doing an app to find a charity near the user.
 But I'm sure that's been done plenty of times.
-So the idea of finding the inverse solution became appealing as it seemed novel.
+So the idea of finding the inverse solution became appealing as it seemed novel and stupid but charming.
+Sums me up quite nicely, I think.

 ## Build Status